omatamix/session-lock/README.md

 ```

-If you have another session storage handler in mind here is a list of avaliable session handlers below.
+If you have another session storage handler in mind here is a list of avaliable session handlers below excluding the ones above.

-Create a null session handler. <br />
+Create a Null session handler. <br />
 `Kooser\Session\Handler\NullSessionHandler(): self` <br />

 Create a MongoDB session handler. <br />